microsoft/csapps-msteams-watercooler/README.md

     2. Fill appropriate details to create the bot.

        ![Bot Registration](Wiki/Images/botRegistration.png)
-    3. Click on create new and fill your client app id and password.
-(We recommend to use app Id and password, you can get it from step 1).
+    3. Before you create, at the bottom of the page Click on 'Microsoft App ID and Password' (we don't want to use auto create).
+On the next screen, click 'Create New' and paste in the same Client ID and Secret you created in the step 1.

        ![Bit App ID](Wiki/Images/botAppId.png)
     4. Go to Channels from left tray.